Collaboration and Partnerships

 The Foundation for the NIH (FNIH)

-One way that NIH facilitates and formalizes public-private partnerships is through the Foundation for the NIH (FNIH).
-FNIH is a not-for-profit organization established by Congress that can procure funds and manage alliances in support of NIH’s mission.
+One way that NIH facilitates and formalizes public-private partnerships (PPPs) is through the Foundation for the NIH (FNIH).
+The FNIH is a not-for-profit organization established by Congress that can procure funds and manage alliances in support of NIH’s mission.
 The FNIH supports a range of activities, including research partnerships, scientific education and training programs, and scientific conferences and events.
 When necessary, the FNIH can facilitate the exchange of ideas between NIH and private partners, involving other federal agencies, such as the Food and Drug Administration (FDA), as appropriate, in a pre-or non-competitive environment that may not be possible otherwise.
-According to FNIH, for every $1 NIH invests in FNIH PPPs, the Foundation raises $80 toward agency initiatives.
-PPP spending varies across NIH based on individual ICO priorities, in 2020 FNIH managed 128 PPPs and raised an aggregate total of $495M since each project’s inception.
+According to FNIH, for every $1 NIH gives to FNIH, the Foundation raises $16 in private sector funding.
+Spending for FNIH and NIH supported PPPs varies across NIH based on NIH and Institute, Center, and Office (ICO) priorities; currently NIH has 61 scientific partnerships with FNIH representing $501M in private sector funds.

 AAAS Science and Technology Policy Fellowship